CorpWar/CorpNet/README.md

 - Packages can come in another order then you send them so you need to handle this in some way.
 - There are no timeout on client.
 If server disconnect the client don't tell.

+Default the package size are set to 4096 bytes.
+My suggestion are to keep data smaler then this and not split it into many packages.

 ## Staring server

 This code start a server on port 55433 with ip 127.0.0.1.
-If you have different network cards you can tell what IP it should listen on.
+If you have different network cards you can tell what IP it should listen to.

 ```Java
   Server server = new Server();